 Eunice Rumpel

-Eunice Caroline Rumpel, 89, of Fontanelle, IA, died Thursday, November 13, 2008 at the Good Samaritan Center in Fontanelle.
-The Cremation Society of Eastern-Central-Western Iowa is assisting with arrangements.
+Eunice Caroline Rumpel, 89, of Fontanelle, Iowa, died Thursday, November 13, 2008, at the Good Samaritan Center in Fontanelle.
+The Cremation Society of Eastern-Central-Western Iowa is assisting with arrangements, with burial in the Manning Cemetery.

 On November 2, 1938, Eunice was united in marriage to Julius Koester, a neighbor she had known many years.
 They made their home in Manning as Julius operated a custom baler as well as doing carpenter work.

-Jay passed away on February 12, 2001, at Spring Winds Assisted Living in Laramie, WY, at the age of 93.
-Eunice continued to live in her Laramie, WY, home with the aid of Health Services and time spent in and out of the local nursing home.
-In November 2001 Eunice be, came a resident of the Good Samaritan Center in Fontanelle, IA.
+Jay passed away on February 12, 2001, at Spring Winds Assisted Living in Laramie, Wyoming, at the age of 93.
+Eunice continued to live in her Laramie, Wyoming, home with the aid of Health Services and time spent in and out of the local nursing home.
+In November 2001 Eunice became a resident of the Good Samaritan Center in Fontanelle, Iowa.
 During this time her son Eugene passed away on June 7, 2002.

 In 1959, son Eugene began his college studies at the University of Wyoming.
 A year later, Eunice and Julius moved to Laramie to be near Eugene and Eunice found employment in the baking department of the University.
 She soon became 'head baker' and enjoyed her profession immensely.